justinebrd/women-empowerment-project/README.md

 ## License

-This project is licensed under the MTI License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE.md file for details